DaveBackus/Data_Bootcamp/docs/overview.rst

 Python is a popular general-purpose programming language that has been used for a broad range of applications.
 Dropbox, for example, is written entirely in Python.
+Instagram uses it.
+So does Google.

 We think Python is the language of choice right now if you want a user-friendly introduction to programming and a useful tool for day-to-day work.